• Courses

 Double-click the Link URL dimension and all metrics you have imported to the exploration.
 Or just drag and drop them.

 Now you see the list of all file links that were clicked.
-But it’s very likely, that the first row in the table will be empty.
+But it’s very likely that the first row in the table will be empty.
 Why?

 That’s because your current report shows the data of ALL events in your property, not just outbound link clicks.
 Thus you need to narrow it down.
 In the Filters section, click Drop or select dimension or metric and then choose Event name.
 Enter the following condition:

-• Event name exactly matches file_download
+• The event name exactly matches file_download

 Save the filter.

-Now you will see the report only of file_download events and the first column of the table will show the list of file links that were clicked.
+Now, you will see the report only of file_download events, and the first column of the table will show the list of file links that were clicked.

 Can I track file opens if a visitor directly opens a PDF?